Dickson Hermoso

-Dickson Peñas Hermoso is a Filipino government official and former military official who serves as the head of the Ministry of Transportation and Communications of Bangsamoro.
+Dickson Peñas Hermoso is a Filipino government official and former military official who served as the head of the Ministry of Transportation and Communications of Bangsamoro.
 He was also known for being part of the Philippine Army's 6th Infantry Division which was involved in the Moro conflict.

 Military career

 A native of Cotabato, Hermoso served for about three decades in the Armed Forces of the Philippines.
 As part of the Philippine Army, he was part of the 6th Infantry Division (6th ID) which fought against the Moro Islamic Liberation Front (MILF) in Mindanao until the signing of the Comprehensive Agreement on the Bangsamoro in 2014 between the national government and the MILF.
 He was also simultaneously involved in the Mindanao peace process.
 In 2004, as an Army major, he became the head of the national government's Coordinating Committee on the Cessation of Hostilities and in 2013 as a colonel and 6th ID spokesperson managed to accomplish an absence of hostilities between the military and the MILF.
 He also led offensives against the Bangsamoro Islamic Freedom Fighters such as Operation Darkhorse in 2014.

 He was also involved in peace negotiations with the Rebolusyonaryo Partido Manggagawa ng Pilipinas/Revolutionary Proletarian Army/Alex Boncayao Brigade (RPM-P/RPA/ABB) and the Cordillera People's Liberation Army (CPLA) as part of the government's technical working groups.

 He was also spokesperson for the 6th ID.
 He retired from service in 2016 as inspector general of the 6th ID.